 Lauren C. Howe © All rights reserved.

 I earned my doctorate in Social Psychology from Stanford University in 2017, where I was the Shaper Family Stanford Interdisciplinary Graduate Fellow.
+With my colleagues at Stanford, I worked on projects exploring aspects of social relationships and trust in experts.
 Click here to read my speech on embracing your own expertise from the Stanford Psychology Department's graduation ceremony!

 As an undergraduate, I double majored in Psychology and German Language and Literature at the University of Virginia, where I had the pleasure of working with Jon Haidt and Tim Wilson.
 After graduating, I spent a year abroad on a Fulbright English Teaching Assistantship in Reutlingen, Germany.

-Beyond research and teaching, I love to spend my time writing about science for the popular press, participating in book clubs, and learning about the history of San Francisco and the Pacific Northwest.
+Beyond research and teaching, I love to spend my time writing about science for the popular press, participating in book clubs, and learning about local history.
 Hiking and watching so-bad-they're-good-again movies are two of my favorite pastimes.